dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

     - Jessica calls the number and discovers that it reaches Cynthia Tate's answering machine.

     - Jessica finds the pad of paper that Kale used to write the phone number.
-Jessica realizes that the number was written at the hotel, not ahead of time.
+Jessica realizes that the number was written at the hotel, not ahead of time by someone who Cynthia would have called to come to the hotel.

     - Jessica has a flash of realization: